Foam Rolling IT Band: Release Tightness Without Pain

 Fast rolling doesn't give the tissue time to release.
 Think of it like trying to iron a wrinkle out of a shirt by waving the iron over it at full speed.
 You need slow, sustained pressure for the fascia to actually respond.

-321 STRONG recommends a pace of about 1 inch per second.
+What I tell every athlete I work with: aim for about 1 inch per second.
 That feels painfully slow at first.
 It also works about three times better than speed-rolling.

 ## How to Foam Roll Your IT Band: Step by Step